 One thing we must keep in mind as we read Matthew 24 is that we are built upon the foundation of the apostles and prophets – Jesus Christ, himself, being the chief cornerstone (Ephesians 2:20).
 The point is: we are not built upon the foundation of Martin Luther, John Wesley, John Calvin, or any other man or group of men, however mightily they may have been used of God.
 These latter at best comment upon God’s word, while the apostles and prophets spoke the very words of God.
 They alone were moved of the Spirit to write down what God said.
 Other religious figures have their place within the Church, but their place is not the foundation upon which we rest.

 If we fail to remember this, who is it who teaches us?
-Do men teach us or does the Spirit of God?
+Do men teach us or does Christ?
 We must remain within the teaching of Jesus (2John 1:9), and no matter how great the man of God, if we wish the Holy Spirit to lead us, we must not be overly impressed with the words of men.
 Really, why go to Jesus through the messenger, when all of God’s people are granted an audience with God through the Spirit?
-While it is true God has given gifts to the church in the persons of apostles, evangelists, pastors and teachers, if men presume upon the teaching of Scriptures, they are not remaining within the words of Jesus (2John 1:9) and the Scriptures say they do not know as they ought.
+While it is true God has given gifts to the church in the persons of apostles, evangelists, pastors and teachers, if men presume upon the teaching of Scriptures, they are not remaining within the words of Jesus (2John 1:9) and the Scriptures conclude that those men do not know as they ought.
 In other words, their doctrines are not everything they should be.

-As one reads Matthew 24 and as this Scripture concerns prophecy, the question arises, if the Apostles’ wished to know about the visible return of Jesus, why would they want to know the sign of his parousia (G3952; i.e. arrival or presence)?
-In other words, if everyone will see him, what need would there be for a sign that he is here?
-In my own mind at least, the answer has to be that his coming is not known to all.
+As one reads Matthew 24 and, as this Scripture concerns prophecy, the question arises (assuming the position that the Apostles expected Jesus to leave), if the Apostles’ wished to know about the visible, physical return of Jesus, why would they want to know the sign of his parousia (G3952; i.e. his arrival or presence)?
+In other words, if everyone (including the Apostles) would see Jesus at his parousia, what need would there be for a sign that he is here?
+In my own mind at least, the answer to this question has to be that Jesus’ coming is not known to all.
 It is known to only those who look for it.
-Moreover, did the apostles even understand that Jesus would leave them at this point in time?
-It is my understanding that Jesus revealed he would leave and go to the Father during his final meal with them.
-They did not know at the time of the Olivet Prophecy that Jesus would be leaving.
+In other words, Jesus’ coming would be a ‘spiritual’ coming into his ‘spiritual’ Kingdom–a Kingdom that comes but cannot be observed with the eyes of men (Luke 17:20-21).

 At the time of the Olivet Prophecy, there was peace throughout the Roman Empire, so Jesus explained that trouble of all kinds, wars, pestilence, earthquakes, false christs, false prophets and persecution would arise, but these were merely the beginning.
-According to Luke 21:20-21 the end would be very near when the Roman army surrounded Jerusalem and stood in the Holy Place (Matthew 24:15).
+According to Luke 21:20-21 the end would be very near when the Roman army surrounded Jerusalem and stood in the holy place, i.e. Jerusalem, the city set apart (Matthew 24:15).
 At that time everyone would have to flee, because one didn’t even have time to pack.
 Immediately after the tribulation of those days, viz. the Roman army capturing Jerusalem,

 1. the sun would be darkened